-If you are, or a person you know is, displaying behaviors that highly interfere with the ability to function normally in work or relationships, don’t hesitate to contact us at 1-888-997-3147(Who Answers?) to get information on how you can help yourself or someone you love.
+If you are, or a person you know is, displaying behaviors that highly interfere with the ability to function normally in work or relationships, don’t hesitate to contact us at to get information on how you can help yourself or someone you love.

 Many different types of personality disorders exist, and the symptoms vary greatly according to each type.
 Commonly diagnosed personality disorders include:

 - Obsessive-compulsive personality disorder